MarcelloZanghieri2/edge_tcn_collision_avoidance/README.md

 ## Authors

-The author of the code is [Marcello Zanghieri](https://scholar.google.com/citations?user=WnIqQj4AAAAJ&hl=en) (**Energy-Efficient Embedded Systems (EEES) Lab** of University of Bologna; work partially conducted while visiting at INI institute of ETH Zürich and University of Zürich).
+The author of the code is [Marcello Zanghieri](https://scholar.google.com/citations?user=WnIqQj4AAAAJ&hl=en) (University of Bologna; code partially developed while visiting at INI institute of ETH Zürich and University of Zürich).

 The authors of the paper are: